 For more themed therapy ideas to do in spring, this blog post has 5 themes you can use!

-Take spring speech and language activities outside, check out this bubbles toy blog post with a free toy companion cheat sheet guide to give you LOTS of articulation and language goals targets.
+For spring speech and language activities outside, check out this bubbles toy blog post with a free toy companion cheat sheet guide to give you LOTS of articulation and language goals targets.

 You can take your students outside on an I Spy hunt with their DIY binoculars to make it even more engaging.
 Make the binoculars first in your session, and then head out for I spy hunts using these free I spy game mats.

-Spring Language Activities for Prek-2nd Grades
+Spring Speech and Language Activities for Early Elementary

 If you have a lot of different language goals or need resources for push-in and small groups, check out these spring language activities: